open5e/open5e/source/Spellcasting/spells_a-z/h/hold-monster.rst

 **Duration:** Concentration, up to 1 minute

 Choose a creature that you can see within range.
-The target must succeed on a Wisdom saving throw or be paralyzed for the duration.
+The target must succeed on a Wisdom saving throw or be :ref:`srd:paralyzed` for the duration.
 This spell has no effect on undead.
 At the end of each of its turns, the target can make another Wisdom saving throw.
 On a success, the spell ends on the target.